General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- How many people attended the Knebworth Oasis concerts over a weekend in 1996?
+- How many individuals attended the Knebworth Oasis concert events over a weekend in 1996?

-- Who is the former drummer of Nirvana who fronts the Foo Fighters?
+- Who’s the previous drummer of Nirvana who fronts the Foo Fighters?

 Answers